TUITION & FEES FOR THE ACADEMIC YEAR

 Fall Semester: August 1, September 1, October 1, & November 1

 Spring Semester: December 14, February 1, March 1 & April 1

 Summer Semester: May 15, June 15, & July 15

 Credit card payments can be made on myCOMPASS.

 Be sure to check myCOMPASS often for your most up-to-date account balance and Financial Aid information.

-Please have you student ID number available when inquiry about your account and include it on all payments.
+Please have your student ID number available when you inquire about your account and include it on all payments.